About the Dhurga Dictionary

 The 730 Dhurga language words were extracted from Jutta Besold’s 2013 thesis titled “Language Recovery of the NSW South Coast Aboriginal Languages”.
 The language collected in the thesis was recorded in the late 1800s before the creation of reserves and missions.
 Each word is referenced with the name of the recorder/s, the informant/s and the place of origin.
 It is the most concise, authentic and valid representation of the Dhurga language to date.
 Dhurga words were entered by and spoken by Patricia Ellis, and recorded by Brooke Small over three days, reading from the dictionary.

 The amazing artwork for the online Dhurga dictionary was provided by the Aboriginal students of Carroll College Broulee, strongly supported by the Principal Jacqui Heffernan and Teacher Michelle Katuke.
 Years 7 through to year 12 participated in the drawing.
-Initially this was under the guidance of their language teacher Patricia Ellis, and more recently with instruction by Riley Nolan, their Aboriginal Education Support Worker.
+Initially this was under the guidance of their language teacher Patricia Ellis, and more recently with instruction by Riley Nolan and Samanthan Ellis, their Aboriginal Education Support Workers.
 The students have been learning the Dhurga language for the past six years and are familiar with the drawings in the dictionary.
 The art supplies were generously donated by Mercurius Australia.

 – Words spoken by Patricia Ellis